About the condition

 - A biopsy, where cell samples are taken for examination for signs of cancer

-- A laparoscopy, which is where a small incision is made in your abdomen under general anaesthetic and a flexible camera called an endoscope is used to examine your liver
+- A laparoscopy, a small incision in your abdomen under general anaesthetic and a flexible camera called an endoscope is used to examine your liver

-At CCL, patients with liver cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with liver cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Options for treating liver cancer vary from case to case, based on the general health of the patient and the stage of the cancer.
 Treatment could include:

 - Surgery, where the affected area is removed

 - Radiotherapy, where high-energy rays are used to destroy the cancer cells

 - Chemotherapy, the use of chemical agents to destroy and prevent cancer cells from spreading to different areas.